queencodes27/html/README.md

 https://validator.w3.org/ To validate the web page.
 If it hosted locally which starts with IP http://127.0.0.1:5500/index.html

 LIve Server shortcut : comman L command O

+Heading 1 = hiearchy : used for heading of the page which is super important